 In addition, you will also be asked to provide consent to having your survey responses linked to your health records, including ambulance, emergency department, hospitalisation, cancer registry and mortality records in NSW, during 1 January 2017 to 30 September 2019.

 4. What does it mean to provide consent to using my health information?

 The NSW Ministry of Health and Cancer Institute NSW use personal and health information extracted from health records to run the health system.
 The health information exists in a number of NSW and Commonwealth administrative datasets, from which identifiers have been removed and replaced by a code to ensure your personal privacy is protected.
 However, it remains possible to re-identify a specific individual by using the code.

 By supporting this research study, you are agreeing to the use of your health information as held in the administrative databases that have come from your health records.
 On behalf of the research team, the Centre for Health Record Linkage will link your health information from the following sources:

 - Public and private hospitals, emergency departments, ambulance services, and death registry records held by the NSW Ministry of Health.

 - NSW cancer registries

 After the linkage, the health information provided to the research team will be in a form that will not identify you.
 Any health information used from these data sources are managed completely confidentially and are used only for the purpose of the research as described for this study.
-With your agreement, your health information (as drawn from your health records into the administrative datasets listed above) will be included in the linked health information.
+With your agreement, your health information (as drawn from your health records into the administrative datasets listed above) will be linked to your survey responses.